ghelobytes/ghelobytes.github.io/_posts/2014-10-16-exporting-odk-instances-to-excel.md

 ---
 So I've come to the part where I needed to export the ODK instances (forms) to Excel.
 ODK Briefcase does this just fine but I wanted to write my custom tool in .NET (csharp) for a more controlled behaviour.

-Good think I didn't have to reinvent the wheel.
-I came across ExcelLibrary which made exporting XML to Excel a breeze.
+Good thing I didn't have to reinvent the wheel.
+I came across [ExcelLibrary](https://code.google.com/p/excellibrary/) which made exporting XML to Excel a breeze.
 All I needed to do is to read all the XML file into a dataset via:

     DataSet ds = new DataSet();
 	ds.ReadXml("form_instance1.xml");